 What Is the Magnetic Level Indicator Working Principle?

-Since the magnetic level indicator working principle relies on the interaction between magnets, MLIs do not need a power source.
-It is also virtually maintenance-free.
+Since the magnetic level indicator working principle relies on the interaction between magnets, these level measuring instruments do not need a power source.
+They are also virtually maintenance-free.
+An additional advantage: The indicator’s magnetic force can affect optional switches or transmitters mounted outside of the chamber.
 The colored flags are easy to see, even from a distance, and are paired with a scale for precise readings.
 As for any level instrumentation, the size and material of the float are chosen according to the media, temperature, pressure, and density of the process media.

 WIKA’s High-Performance Magnetic Level Indicators